Particular/docs.particular.net/servicecontrol/db-compaction.md

 reviewed: 2022-10-26
 ---

+> [!NOTE]
-INFO: Compact the database only if the retention period, message throughput, or average message size have been reduced.
+> Compact the database only if the retention period, message throughput, or average message size have been reduced.
 If none of these have changed, compacting may not provide a significant reduction in database size, or it may have only a small, temporary effect.

+> [!NOTE]
-INFO: The following documentation applies to ServiceControl Error and Audit instances using RavenDB 3.5 as the storage option.
+> The following documentation applies to ServiceControl Error and Audit instances using RavenDB 3.5 as the storage option.
 New audit instances created with version 4.26 and onward use by default RavenDB 5 and should follow a [different process](db-compaction-v5.md).

 ServiceControl's embedded RavenDB 3.5 database can be compacted in one of two ways: with the  [Extensible Storage Engine Utility (esentutl)](https://technet.microsoft.com/en-us/library/hh875546.aspx), or by using the RavenDB management portal.